A longtime Golf Digest editor returns to the golf course where he fell in love with the game to say goodbye.

 What qualities do the best Ryder Cup captains possess?

-Exploring the seven continents for the best courses in the world
+From Aamby Valley to Zimbali, exploring the seven continents for the best courses in the world.

 With the auction of Jimmy Patino's sprawling golf collection, a lifetime of memories was offered to the highest bidder